threepointone/glamor/README.md

 ---

 This expands on ideas from @vjeux's [2014 css-in-js talk](https://speakerdeck.com/vjeux/react-css-in-js).
-We introduce an api to annotate arbitrary dom nodes with style definitions, processing/optimizing behind the scenes with the [CSSStyleSheet](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) api for, um, the greater good.
+We introduce an api to annotate arbitrary dom nodes with style definitions ("rules"), processing/optimizing behind the scenes with the [CSSStyleSheet](https://developer.mozilla.org/en-US/docs/Web/API/CSSStyleSheet) api for, um, the greater good.